ethanp/Notes/Scala Notes.md

 To `fail` the `promise` instead, use `p failure (new MyExceptionException)` instead of `p success r`.

-> One nice property of programs written using promises with operations
+> One nice property of programs written using `Promises` with operations
-> described so far and futures which are composed through monadic operations
+> described so far and `Futures` which are composed through monadic operations
-> without side-effects is that these programs are deterministic.
-Deterministic
+> without side-effects is that these programs are *deterministic*.
-> here means that, given that no exception is thrown in the program, the result
+> Deterministic here means that, *given* that no `Exception` is thrown in the
-> of the program (values observed in the futures) will always be the same,
+> program, the result of the program (values observed in the `Futures`) will
-> regardless of the execution schedule of the parallel program.
+> always be the same, regardless of the execution schedule of the parallel
+> program.

-The method `completeWith` completes the promise with another future.
-After the future is completed, the promise gets completed with the result of that future as well.
+The method `completeWith` completes the `Promise` with another `Future`.
+After the `Future` is completed, the `Promise` gets completed with the result of that `Future` as well.
 The following program prints `1`:

     val f = future { 1 }
-    val p = promise[Int]
+    val p = promise[Int]    // sic, lowercase

     p completeWith f